esaillar/emmanuelle-saillard/resume.md

    <div class="panel-body">
  <td markdown="1">
  - Inria recruitment Jury (for Bordeaux in 2022, for Lyon in 2024)
+ - Responsible of a panel at the Inria scientific days (JSI) in 2023
  - In charge of the popularization activities for the Inria Bordeaux Research Center (since 2021)
  - Member of the Commission de délégation (delegation, postdoc, cordi-s) (since 2019)
  - Treasurer of AGOS (Association de Gestion des Œuvres Sociales) at Inria Bordeaux research center and member of AGOS national (2018-2023)